fgr-araujo/magnet.js/README.md

 ### Build

-Run the following command and `magnet.min.js` would be built at the project path
+Run the following command and `magnet.min.js` would be built at the project path.

 ```sh
 npm run build